Here you will find useful information related to our tours, and about traveling in Norway in general.

 Usually, you get:

 - Luggage transfer

 - Tour description

 Prices are based on double rooms or apartments (min.
 2 persons).

-Ski rental is not included in the basic price but can be arranged through our office.
+Bike rental is not included in the basic price but can be arranged through our office.

 See details listed in the websites for each tour whether transfers are included or not.
-Most of our tours include transfer from/to Oslo Airport Gardermoen.

 Make sure your luggage has a name tag with your name and phone number.
 Please use the luggage tag which is included in the information pack that you receive from Discover Norway.

 Your luggage is transferred at your own risk, and you must have insurance covering damage or loss.
-Valuables with low weight and great value, such as money, jewelry, cameras, passports, credit cards etc. should always be kept with you.
+Valuables with low weight and great value, such as money, jewelry, cameras, computers, passports, credit cards etc. should always be kept with you.

 Level of difficulty